SweetPinkMilkTea/hsrchareval/README.md

 You cannot create a character if no breakpoints have been recorded.

+> [!NOTE]
+> Importing a character from a UID is only possible if it's showcased under "Starfaring Companions" (not Supporting Units) and it's API name matches the respective breakpoint name.
+> Should these mismatch, head to the config menu to set up a mapping.

 #### 4 | Create/Edit teams

 Either create or update a team.
 A team must be named and consist of 4 characters.